Skip to main content

 Securing debt finance through traditional routes is currently a real challenge for UK SMEs.

-Recent research found UK SMEs struggling with a funding crunch - 59% said access to the finance they need to invest in growth is more difficult now than it has been for five years.
-In fact, 43% say it is one of the biggest challenges they face this year and 73% complain that institutional lenders have failed to take the time to understand their businesses.1
+Recent research found UK SMEs struggling with a funding crunch.
+59% said access to the finance they need to invest in growth is more difficult now than it has been for five years.
+In fact, 43% say it is one of the biggest challenges they face this year.
+And 73% complain that institutional lenders have failed to take the time to understand their businesses.1

-With capital injection at the heart of firms’ plans - 71% report that they’re looking for funding to accelerate expansion – this is a situation that will leave many seeking new ways to free up working capital to invest in growth.
+With capital injection at the heart of firms’ plans - 71% report that they’re looking for funding to accelerate expansion.
+This is a situation that will leave many seeking new ways to free up working capital to invest in growth.

 Premium finance: A route to growth funding?

-In response, more and more SMEs are looking at premium finance as a means to free up working capital and manage costs.4 But what is premium finance and how can it play a role in supporting firms’ capital investment plans?
+In response, more and more SMEs are looking at premium finance as a means to free up working capital and manage costs.4

 What is premium finance?